DRAGON ENTERPRISE PLATFORM

 As threats continue to advance, all systems – even robust ones – are likely to experience a data breach at some point.
 Meanwhile, attackers armed with knowledge and tools can easily bypass traditional security measures like antivirus software.
 Skilled adversaries can gain access to networks while discreetly evading defenses.

 This silence enables these attackers to not only get past through the defenses, but disperse inside.
 They can even open backdoors that will allow them to come back whenever they want to, making themselves virtually undetectable.
-With EDR Endpoint Protection protection, malicious programs or suspicious incidents are revealed using various data analytics techniques.
+With EDR Endpoint Protection, malicious programs or suspicious incidents are revealed using various data analytics techniques.

-Key Features to Look for in EDR
+Key Features of EDR Security

 You should take note that not all EDR tools are created equal.
 You have to look for specific features that will fit the needs of your organization if you want to get the most out of this tool.
-Here are some of the features that you should consider when deciding which EDR Endpoint Protection protection to invest in.
+Here are some of the features that you should consider when deciding which EDR Endpoint Protection to invest in.

 1. Should I get an Agent or Agentless Endpoint Detection and Response?